THUDM/WebRL/README.md

 ### Interaction and Evaluation

-`TODO`: The script for interaction with WebArena is based on [VAB-WebArena-Lite](https://github.com/THUDM/VisualAgentBench/tree/main), with specific modifications set to be published soon.
+`TODO`: The script for interaction with WebArena is based on [VAB-WebArena-Lite](https://github.com/THUDM/VisualAgentBench/tree/main), with specific modifications set to be published in this week.